This article was updated on 28 March 2022.

 The Prepare, Trial and Hire elements of Youth Jobs PaTH are flexible which allows eligible young people to be referred to the elements that best suit their needs and level of work-readiness, and in any order.
 For example, a participant could undertake Employability Skills Training followed by an internship and then complete further training.
 Alternatively, they could complete Employability Skills Training and then move into a job with the assistance of a Youth Bonus wage subsidy.

 How much money is invested in Youth Jobs PaTH?

-The Australian Government remains committed to supporting young people through the successful Youth Jobs PaTH program, investing $755 million in the program over four years from 2020-21 to 2023-24.
+The Australian Government remains committed to supporting young people through the successful Youth Jobs PaTH program, investing $449.7 million in the program over five years from 2021-2022 to 2025-26.

-From July 2020, the funding for Youth Jobs PaTH (PaTH) Internships became demand driven, replacing the previous capped funding arrangements.
-This allows the PaTH Internship program to retain the ca pacity to scale up to meet demand from young people and employers, including providing flexibility to accommodate the expected increase in take-up arising from the PaTH Industry Pilots and the recently announced PaTH Business Placement Partnerships.
+From July 2020, the funding for Youth Jobs PaTH Internships became demand driven, replacing the previous capped funding arrangements.
+This allows the PaTH Internship program to retain the capacity to scale up to meet demand from young people and employers, including providing flexibility to accommodate the PaTH Business Placement Partnerships.

 How many job seekers have participated?

 At the end of February 2022, over 139,300 young people had participated in at least one element of Youth Jobs PaTH, with over 88,900 (63.8 per cent) obtaining a job placement.

 The number of internships is almost three times higher than a similar unpaid work experience program under Job Services Australia This previous unpaid work experience program was available for job seekers of any age, not just young people.
 This makes the number of internships being achieved under PaTH more noteworthy.